 Corporate ties: This fast food mogul is CEO of Hardees and Carl’s Jr.

-Nominated for: Secretary of Labor
+Confirmed for: Secretary of Labor

 Why you should worry: Acosta’s career is full of scandals.
 During his tenure at the Department of Justice, investigators said his lax oversight allowed politicized hiring to favor conservatives.
 When he was the head of the Civil Rights Division he sent a letter to the judge in an Ohio case about efforts to suppress African-American voters that was characterized as “cheerleading” for Republicans in a key swing state during a presidential election year.